 Doom girl, unbreaking.
 When you slammed the jar close, with gold

 Still inside &…& when you heard Zeus screaming a broken conspiracy

 Across an eternity

 The book is self-published, as an e-book (though she was kind enough to send us a hard copy).
 But, as is evident from the poem above, reading the collection requires more knowledge than ‘Zeus slept with everyone’.
 What’s a broken conspiracy?
 Why would she find the need to laugh?
 These works are nuanced and reveal not only her understanding of Greek lore but also apply it to themes beyond love.

 The poems combine today and antiquity and ask the Gods of yesterday to about the problems of our day and age.

 Like in Fighting Wars in a New Age, she asks Ares, “Is war the colour of ichor-walls, or do you taste it in glitter-decked slogans and screaming computer screens?

 It is the kind of book that makes you probe further.
 It is the kind of art you should support.
-Although, it would do for the author to have footnotes for each poem, or notes on the poem explaining them.
-Because only real students of Greek myth will be able to fully grasp the what the author means.
+Although, it would do for the author to have footnotes for each poem, or notes on the poetry explaining them.
+Because only real students of Greek myth will be able to fully grasp what the author means.